 The music resonates at festivals too; thousands of partygoers and music lovers head towards the Hérault coast each year to attend Fiest'à Sète, or the International Guitar Festival or Festival de Radio France Occitanie Montpellier, or the Thau Festival, or the ‘Quand Je Pense à Fernande’ festival.
 Finally with the really big venues, Zenith-South, and the Sud de France Arena, Montpellier attract the greatest names — Beyonce, Rihanna, Britney Spears, Scorpions, Bruce Springsteen, Mylène Farmer, David Guetta.. — all came to play for their fans in the Hérault capital.

-In Montpellier, music is everywhere all the time.
+In Montpellier, live performance is also everywhere, all the time.

 The city abounds with artists' workshops, mostly to be found down the alleys.